Teens may also apply part-time as CITs

 Part-Time Teen Schedule, Costs & Graduation Requirements (Adults see our full-time Earth Skills Teaching Apprenticeship schedule)

-July 2-7 Requirement: Teaching Nature Professionally training course is required if you are accepted into the Outdoor Youth Mentor CIT program, and cost for this course will be $675, plus optional weekend stay over at $75.
+June 30 – July 5, 2019 Requirement: Teaching Nature Professionally training course is required if you are accepted into the Outdoor Youth Mentor CIT program, and cost for this course is $775, plus optional weekend stay over at $100.

-Graduation Requirements for Teens: (may be done over multiple summers)
+Graduation Requirements for Teens: (may be completed over multiple summers)

-• Over the course of your training in one or multiple years, attend and/or assist at least one week of Backcountry Leadership Training, Teaching Nature Professionally, Wilderness Survival Trek, Wildlife Safari Tracking, Wild Herbology & Ethnobotany, Ancient Archers & Artisans plus at least one additional week such as Nature & Survival Film Camp, Secrets of the Ancient Scout or the Epic Fishing Camp.
+1) Over the course of your training, attend and/or assist at least one week of Backcountry Leadership Training, Teaching Nature Professionally, Wilderness Survival Trek, Wildlife Safari Tracking, Wild Herbology & Ethnobotany, Ancient Archers & Artisans plus at least one additional week such as Nature & Survival Film Camp, Secrets of the Ancient Scout or the Epic Fishing Camp.

-• Assist at a minimum of four day camp weeks to include at least one Wilderness Skills Sampler, one Wilderness Survival Craft, one Wildlife Search & Rescue, and one Wild Cooking & Herbology theme.
+3) Assist at a minimum of four day camp weeks.
+Must include at least one Wilderness Skills Sampler, one Wilderness Survival Craft, one Wildlife Search & Rescue, and one Wild Cooking & Herbology theme.

-• Become skilled well enough as an outdoor educator to the point that you could lead at least one age range of the aforementioned day camp themes.
+4) Become skilled enough as an outdoor educator to the point that you can successfully lead at least one age range of the aforementioned day camp themes.

-• Pass with at least a 90% score one of the certification evaluations: (Ethnoecology; Ethnobotany; Herbalism; Cybertracker Trailing; Track & Sign)
+5) Pass with at least a 90% score on one of the certification evaluations: (Ethnoecology; Ethnobotany; Herbalism; CyberTracker Trailing; Track & Sign)

 Teen Application Process (Adults see our main Apprenticeship Application page)

-First, decide whether you can meet the Responsibilities of Youth Mentors detailed in the second half of this page.
-If you feel you can go forward, first call Chris Chisholm at 425-248-0253 or send an mail to express your interest and to ask questions.
+If you meet the Responsibilities of Youth Mentors, detailed in the second half of this page, then call Chris Chisholm at 425-248-0253 or send an email to express your interest and to ask questions.
 Next, write an application with the following information included:

 1) Write clear, concise goals as a Youth Mentor, including your intention to complete what you begin.